 Make It Mobile

-Step number one is to make sure your food truck website can be found by everyone no matter what type of device they are using to track down your truck.
+Item number of our must have food truck website features is to make sure your website can be found by everyone no matter what type of device they are using to track down your truck.
 Not only should your website be designed to show well on a pc or laptop, but you need to make sure the millions of smart phone users get the same experience.

 A General Overview